ethaeral/ChatGQT/_tabs/about.md

 ### Hobby Work

-#### Automatic Watering System 2020
+Automatic Watering System 2020

-Designing and implementing a system of sensors for a MSP432 Launch Pad TI
+- Designing and implementing a system of sensors for a MSP432 Launch Pad TI
+- Embedded C, GNU Kit

-#### LED Cube 2020
+LED Cube 2020

-Created a 3D cube and programmed visual design
+- Created a 3D cube and programmed visual design
+- C++

-#### Parsnips 2019
+Parsnips 2019

-An implementation of a mock AST feature of VSCode’s function definition and references JavaScript, NodeJS
+- An implementation of a mock AST feature of VSCode’s function definition and references
+- JavaScript, NodeJS

-#### 3D Rendering Conway Game of Life 2019
+3D Rendering Conway Game of Life 2019

-3D visual representation of conway game of life utilization graph and graph manipulation
+- 3D visual representation of conway game of life utilization graph and graph manipulation
+- React, JavaScript

-#### Ubuntu Desktop Clone Dec 2019
+Ubuntu Desktop Clone Dec 2019

-Personal Portfolio Website that mocks ubuntu UI
+- Personal Portfolio Website that mocks ubuntu UI
-React JavaScript
+- React, JavaScript